Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 The actual permissions need to determined at runtime, either:

  1. By a *Microfrontend Server* route, like in the example above via *provided*
- 2. By the *Application Host*
+ 2. By the *Host Application*

 Which option you use depends on the system architecture:

  * If your *Microfrontend* is exposed to third parties and comes with a separate security context the first one is the best choice
- * If your *Microfrontend* is used internally as part of a large frontend Application, it makes sense that the *Application Host* determines the permissions, e.g., role-based
+ * If your *Microfrontend* is used internally as part of a larger frontend application, it makes sense that the *Host Application* determines the permissions, e.g., role-based
- * If your *Microfrontend* doesn't need to know anything about security and just forwards a token, the second option also is the better choice.
+ * If your *Microfrontend* doesn't need to know anything about security and just needs to forward access tokens, the second option also is the better choice.
-   In this case, the *Microfrontend* can be used in completely different environments and security contexts.
+   In this case, the *Microfrontend* could be used in completely different environments and security contexts.

 If you define a route that determines the user permissions, it must return a JSON object like this for a GET request: